top of page

 FREQUENCY: Published monthly except for July and August

-STORY CONTENT: Decisions about content, as well as writing and photography assignments, are made by the Editor, in consultation with the Editorial Board, at meetings usually held the fourth Wednesday of each month.
-Ideas for articles should be submitted to the Editor, Kathleen
+STORY CONTENT: Decisions about content, as well as writing and photography assignments, are made by the Editor, in consultation with the Editorial Board, at meetings usually held the fourth Wednesday of each month at 4 p.m. in the Seminar Room.
+Ideas for articles should be submitted to alicecherbonnier@gmail.com.
+Only electronic files are accepted, in Word, Pages or plain text.
+High-resolution digital photos are acceptable.
+All copy is subject to editing, including for length.
+The deadline for copy submission is the 15th of the month prior to the month of the issue in which an article is to appear.

 MISSION: The Voice is produced by and for the Broadmead Residents Association.
 It seeks to announce and report on activities at Broadmead and to carry news, features, and photos of interest to residents.
 Its major goal is to promote a sense of community.